f1monkey/bmpm-php/README.md

 # BMPM-PHP

-Just a repository to track changes of [Beider Morse Phonetic Matching Algorithm library](https://stevemorse.org/phoneticinfo.htm).
+Just a repository to track changes of [Beider Morse Phonetic Matching Algorithm library](https://stevemorse.org/phoneticinfo.htm) and to save all rules as JSON files.